LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 The `Dataset` object must provide separate train and test sets (referred to as global train set and global test set).

-The global train set is then further split into a global train set and a global validation set, by the function `train_val_split_global()`.
-Please note that if this function is not overwritten, the SKLearn's `train_test_split()` function will be called by default, and `10%` of the training set will be use as validation set.
+The global train set is then further split into a global train set and a global validation set, in a stratified way.
+Please note that you can specified the proportion of the train set used for validation via the `val_proportion` keyword argument.
+Default is `0.10`.

-In the multi-partner learning computations, the global validation set is used for early stopping and the global test set is used for performance evaluation.
+In the multi-partner learning computations, the validation set is used for early stopping and the test set is used for performance evaluation.

-The global train set is then split amongst partners (according to the scenario configuration) to populate the partner's local datasets.

-For each partner, the local dataset will be split into separated train, validation and test sets, using the `train_test_split_local()` and `train_val_split_local()` functions.
-These are not mandatory, by default the local dataset will not be split.

-> Note: currently, the local validation and test set are not used, but they are available for further developments of multi-partner learning and contributivity measurement approaches.

 ## Run the tests